Anogio/Imputation_and_prediction/Rcode/README.md

 # Code repository

 ## Auxiliary functions
+Contains various functions used throughout the main code.

 ### dataloaders.R
-Contains methods for importing and cleaning data. the main *loader* method returns a clean dataset split between response, categorical variables and numeric variables
+Contains methods for importing and cleaning data.
+The main *loader* method returns a clean dataset split between response, categorical variables and numeric variables

 ### generate_missing.R
 Contains methods to generate additional missing data in the dataset.
 Right now, only the very simple *MCAR* method is implemented.

 ### imputation_methods.R
 Contains methods for multiple imputation of a dataset with missing data.
-Each method should return a list of completed dataframes.

 ### prediction_methods.R
-Contains a main method *multiple.prediction* which performs a train/test split, then a prediction on the test set for each of the dataset in the list it is given (with the same split every time).
+Contains methods to perform prediction and aggregation on (multiply imputed) datasets.

 ## Examples

-These files use the functions defined in hte auxiliary folder to perform a comparison of various imputation methods on different datasets
+These files are the main body of this project.
+They use the code from the other folders to perform analyses on the datasets.

-### example1_titanic.R
-Uses the methods from the auxiliary files to perform a full analysis on the titanic data.
-More precisely, its final purpose is to compare the ROC curves for prediction on
-- the original dataset
-- the dataset with added missing data and multiple imputation
-- the dataset with added missing data and simple imputation

-### example2_trauma.Rmd
+### Clean
-These files contain our first attemps at comparing various methods for haemorrhagic shock prediction in the Traumabase data.
-We apply the SAEM logistic regression for incomplete data.
-We compare its predictions to that of standard prediction methods applied after completing the data with various imputation methods.

-The results of this analysis are displayed in *example2_trauma.html*
+Contains all of the finished analyses, in the form of RMarkdown files along with their HTML output.

-### example2_fulldata.Rmd
+### Draft
-Similar to the previous analysis, but not restricting ourselves to only numerical predictors.
+Contains all work-in-progress analyses

 ## SAEM_Wei_Jiang
-Code for the SAEM logistic regression, as implemented by Wei Jiang.
+Code copied for Wei's work.
+Contains the functions for the SAEM logisitc regression on incomplete data.

+## Test_hemo_definitions
+Side work aimed at evaluating various possible definitions of what a haemorrhagic shock is.